Translab/oculusrift/README.md

 To build a OVR application select File > Build Settings.
 Select PC, Mac & Linux Standalone, then pick Mac OSX followed by Build And Run.
 This will generate a standalone application which can be run with the HMD.

+You can also set the Mac Screen Mode to "FullWindow" in the Build Settings > Player Settings view to always show the application full screen when launched.

-The HMD resolution should be set to 1280 x 800.
+The HMD resolution should be set to 1280 x 800 and you should mirror your display.

 Oculus SDK v0.2.5 is used.
 For future SDK updates, sign up at https://developer.oculusvr.com.